robwilkerson/Read-in-Google-Reader/README.markdown

 # Add To Google Reader Safari Extension

 A simple extension for Safari 5 that redirects Safari’s RSS button directly to Google Reader.
-There is an option, disabled by default, to stop at the page allowing the user to add the feed to iGoogle instead.
+There <del>is</del> was an option, disabled by default, to stop at the page allowing the user to add the feed to iGoogle instead.
+This option has been removed for reasons details on the [project wiki](http://codaset.com/robwilkerson/add-to-google-reader/wiki) and on [my personal blog](http://weblog.robwilkerson.org/post/847094732/add-to-google-reader-changes).

 ## Installation